sparrow217/CSCI4900001-github-repot/README.md

 ###Production Environment
 A Linux production environment is recommmended, and Ubuntu version 12 and greater is prefered.
 A database will be needed and configuration for the database will need to be provided.
 MySQL version
 5.7.17 is the preferred DBMS.
-More than 40 Gigs of hard drive space is needed.

 ###Production setup